Speech Denoising by Accumulating Per-Frequency Modeling Fluctuations: Experiments

 \section{Experiments}

 When applying our method, we employ a WaveUnet with six layers and 60 filters per layer.
 Each mask filter was produced after $t=5000$ iterations using the Adam optimizer with a learning rate of 0.0005.
 The method seems insensitive to either of these parameters.

-Noisy speech samples were provided by the authors of~\cite{valentini2017}.
+We used the VoiceBank-DEMAND dataset proposed by the authors of~\cite{valentini2017}.

 For the purpose of our work, only the test set has been used.
 This test set is composed by mixing multiple speakers with 5 different noise types and 4 different SNR setting (2.5, 7.5, 12.5 and 17.5 dB).
-The original 48 kHz files were downsampled to 16 kHz, the same as other baseline methods~\cite{geramin2018dfl, pascual2017segan}.
+The original 48 kHz files were downsampled to 16 kHz, the same as other baseline methods~\cite{pascual2017segan, rethage2018, geramin2018dfl, Koizumi2020}.
 The spectrograms are obtained by using 32 ms Hann window and 8 ms hop length.

-For the purpose of computing the results of the baseline unsupervised denoising algorithms, the open source metrics evaluation and noise estimation toolbox~\cite{speechbook} was used.
-The statistics of the supervised baselines were taken from the respective papers~\cite{pascual2017segan,geramin2018dfl}.
+For the purpose of computing the results of the baseline unsupervised denoising algorithms, except DAP, the open source metrics evaluation and noise estimation toolbox~\cite{speechbook} was used.

-Multiple quality scores are used to measure the success of the methods, including (1) CSIG: Mean opinion score (MOS) predictor of signal distortion, (2) CBAK: MOS predictor of background-noise intrusiveness, (3) COVL: MOS predictor of overall signal quality, (4) PESQ: Perceptual evaluation of speech quality, and (5) SSNR: Segmental SNR.

-All unsupervised methods were post-processed by a highpass filter with a cutoff frequency of 60 Hz, to remove noise below the human speech base frequency.
-The noise cleaning method used is MMSE-LSA~\cite{ephraim1985lsa}, and the various measures were computed by using the open source toolbox mentioned above.
+The DAP baseline is our implementation of the method described in~\cite{DAP-2020}.
+We used a dilations only over the frequency dimension as approximation to DAP algorithm with anchoring of 1.
+The scores of the supervised baselines were taken from the respective papers~\cite{pascual2017segan, rethage2018, geramin2018dfl, Koizumi2020}.